top of page

 As I begin this path of awakening to my true nature, what is a powerful and simple first step that I can take and which I can implement as a practice in my day to day life ?

-A first step one can take, that is immediately available this instant, is to establish the fact that pure Awareness is the essential reality of self.
+A first step one can take, that is immediately available this instant, is to establish the fact that pure Awareness is the essential Reality of Self.

-Recognise that the presence of Awareness is the only ever-present reality of your experience.
+Recognise that the presence of Awareness is the only ever-present Reality of your experience.
 Witness the coming and going of every thought, sensation and perception, and notice that Awareness remains constant and immutable throughout the thoroughgoing flux of phenomena.

-Awareness remains present after the ending or disappearance of every thought, sensation and perception, and therefore, it remains as the essential reality of 'I.' After everything that can be removed from our self has been removed, Awareness remains.
+Awareness remains after every thought, sensation, and perception dissolves, therefore it is clear that Awareness, not these changing phenomena, is the essential Reality of 'I'.
+After everything that can be removed from our Self has been removed, what is essential to our Self remains, that is, the pure experience of Awareness remains.

-Now, we notice that our self is the pure experience of being aware, pure Awareness itself, and that the thoughts, sensations and perceptions are not essential or intrinsic to our being, for they come and go.
+Now, we notice that our Self is the pure experience of being aware, pure Awareness itself, and that the thoughts, sensations and perceptions are not essential or intrinsic to our Being, for they come and go.
 I, this pure presence of Awareness, do not come and go.
 I remain ever-present to witness all forms of experience appearing and disappearing.

 Am I present and aware?